 What do you deal with day to day as a project manager for Frederick Construction?

 What are some of your favorite things about being a senior project manager?

 The best part about being a Senior Project Manager is getting to help guide our clients through a complex process and delivering a successful project.
 The demands of the market are forcing us to be able to deliver more sophisticated projects on tighter timelines in a field where the no two projects are ever the same.

 I am also fortunate to have worked with many talented and highly skilled trade professionals over the years.
 The interaction with the thousands of different trade partners has developed many valued friendships.
-Some of these relationships resulted from projects that went well and others that have went not so well.
+Some of these relationships resulted from projects that went well and others that haven't went so well.
 Often the friendships that developed over the course of the challenging projects have proved to be the strongest.

 Your favorite build Frederick has done & Why?